 Frankly, the latter tends to be favored in our modern times, as it’s often enough to drive on the mist of unknown without actual nightmare fuel.
 While Malevolent (2018), directed by Icelandic filmmaker Olaf de Fleur, kicks off with an unbearable cliche (a group of young people getting into a bloody mess), the substance in the first half is enough to glue you to the screen.

-“Malevolent” tells the story of a group of students, who make extra money by pretending to be ghost mediums.
+Malevolent (2018) tells the story of a group of students, who make extra money by pretending to be ghost mediums.
 One of their customers happens to be a bit more challenging than their easy-to-trick rest – she wants her deceased daughters to stop haunting her house.
 Soon, the pack of students learns a terrifying secret, hidden in the manor of the mysterious lady.

-The quick take-off is fueled in a great part by Florence Pugh, known from break-out role in “Lady Macbeth”.
-The actress deserves a more meaty character to chew into, but she’s still capably engaging and convincing.
-For a film, where the primary goal is to scare its viewer, Pugh finds cunning ways to signal her presence and add an extra layer to it.
+The quick take-off is fueled by Florence Pugh, known from a break-out role in Lady Macbeth (2016).
+While the British actress deserves a more meaty character to chew into, Pugh capably delivers an engaging and convincing character nonetheless.
+And for a film, where the primary goal is to scare its viewer, Pugh adds an extra layer to it.

-“Theoretically, “Malevolent” should be getting more exciting, vibrant and scary, because our flies are lured into a spider’s net.
-Unfortunately, Olaf de Fleur cuts his own wings off by the choice he makes.
+Theoretically, Malevolent (2018) should be getting more exciting, vibrant and scary, because the flies are finally lured into a spider’s net.
+Unfortunately, director Olaf de Fleur cuts his own wings off by the choice he makes.

-Then comes the final sequence – a bloody, ill-inspired mayhem that constitutes a good portion of “Malevolent” last breathe and which also erases everything good that de Fleur has been constructing for the first forty minutes of the film.
+A bloody, ill-inspired mayhem that constitutes a good portion of Malevolent (2018) last breathe and which also erases everything good that de Fleur has been constructing for the first forty minutes of the film.
 Even if the director hinted to an ambition of a double-barreled ghost story, it wastes its potential entirely.